TeraTermProject/teraterm/installer/release/README-archive.txt

 ; Tera Term uses English message when the filename is not specified.
 UILanguageFile=lang\Japanese.lng

-- When the Windows 7 jump list is enabled, the registry will be recorded on each starting.
+- When the Windows 7 jump list is enabled, a file(%AppData%\Microsoft\
+  Windows\Recent\CustomDestinations) will be recorded on each starting.
   If this behavior is disabled, please change the JumpList entry to off in the teraterm.ini file.

 - Many plugins are included.
 Please remove the plugin unless necessary.